spoonertaylor/NBA_PySpark/README.md

 ![Physical Attributes by Cluster](Data/Output/Plots/physical_attr.png)

-\newpage
-##Team Offensive Rating by Proportion of Shot Types
+# Team Offensive Rating by Proportion of Shot Types
 Mid range shots are not efficient.
 In the 2014-2015 NBA season, mid-range shots had an expected point total of 0.802 while shots in the paint had an expected point total of 1.13 and three pointers had an expected point total of 1.06.
 If we know this, if NBA teams know this, then would it make sense to say that the better offensive teams shoot less mid range shots?
 That is the motivation behind this analysis.
 We used the offensive rating buckets and shot buckets (paint, mid range and three point) that we created in the data pre-processing as our keys for spark.
 Using these keys, we found the proportion of shots taken in each bucket.
 The results are shown below.

 What stands out in our results?
 That the worst offensive rating teams actually shoot the highest proportion of three pointers.
 Further investigation found that the only team in the smallest bucket is the Philadelphia 76ers.
 The 76ers, while not the most talented on the court during the 2014-2015 season, were one of the leaders in sports analytics thanks to their GM Sam Hinkie.
 So while these results show the opposite of our original hypothesis- better teams shoot more threes- we can see the impact of analytics in the game.
 Disregarding the first bucket, we see see that the average proportion of three pointers taken increases with offensive rating and the average proportion of mid range shots decreases.
 This shows us that there seems to be some correlation between trading in the inefficient mid range shots for three pointers and the team's overall offensive rating.

 ![Shot Type Proportion by Offensive Rating](Data/Output/Plots/offensive_rating.png)

-#Conclusion
+# Conclusion
 Our goal was to explore the 2014-2015 NBA season using PySpark.
 While we did not have a single hypothesis or question that we were trying to answer, we accomplished this goal.
 In each of the four tasks we were able to support what we believed to be true with empirical evidence of found suprising insights that allowed us to better understand new aspects of the NBA.
 Looking ahead to the current NBA season (2017-2018), we see can see how the traditional positions are continuing to disappear (Ben Simmons, 6' 10", is playing point guard, Warriors, Cavs, Celtic all starting \"small\" lineups with no traditional centers, etc.).
 Additionally, last season the Houston Rockets (Offensive Rating of 114.7) rewrote the record books in multiple 3 point categories, including an NBA record in most 3 point field goals attempted in a single half, game and season.
 Thus, the analysis that we found in this project has continued to develop in the NBA.
 Finally, further analysis like this one can continue to change the NBA by finding new ways to improve player positioning and offensive and defensives strategies.